 For example, you may think wine gums are vegan (they’re just sweets, right?), but they contain gelatine.
 A lot of candy also contains shellac (a resin secreted by the female lac bug) and carmine (a pigment produced from some scale insects).
 Check out this list for more hidden animal products.

 That’s in for this installment.
-Next week we’ll look at whether a plant-based diet is healthy, if you’ll lose weight on it and we’ll also address the question of protein.
+Next week we’ll look at whether a plant-based diet is healthy and if you’ll lose weight on it.
+We’ll also address the question of protein.
 Prepare yourselves, it’s gonna be a humdinger.